 Here are a few practical tips to help you get the best results from your window replacement project:

 - Measure twice, install once: Take the time to measure your windows carefully to ensure a precise fit and avoid costly mistakes.
+While the pro will do their own measurements, having your own baseline helps you spot errors early.

 - Shop around: Get quotes from multiple installation companies to compare prices and services.
 Be wary of companies that are unwilling to provide detailed estimates or have a history of complaints filed against them.